The Wizard of Oz on television: Differences between network and cable showings

 In addition to the frequent cable showings, another difference between showings on NBC, CBS, the WB network, and cable channels is that when the film was shown on CBS and NBC, it was always presented as a special instead of just a televised film.
 From 1959 until it went to cable, the film was never shown on NBC Saturday Night at the Movies or any other movie anthology series, and telecasts of the film regularly preempted two hours or more of regular television programming.

 Promos for the CBS and NBC showings during the 1960s began airing on television as much as two weeks in advance of that year's telecast and were still airing as late as 1989.
 On the major commercial networks, it was never termed a "CBS Movie Special" or an "NBC Movie Special", as movie specials shown on those networks are frequently termed, but as simply The Wizard of Oz.

 Aspect ratio

 The 1955 and 1998 theatrical re-releases were matted in movie theaters to produce a widescreen effect for the Academy-standard aspect-ratio film.

 When shown in HDTV, the film is pillarboxed so that its aspect ratio is preserved.
 On DVD, the film has always been issued in its original 1939 aspect ratio.

+Return to broadcast television

+On February 5, 2026, Weigel Broadcasting announced that it had acquired the broadcast rights to The Wizard of Oz and would air the film several times during the month of October on its MeTV network as part of its Halloween program lineup.
+This will mark the film's return to broadcast television.